vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Irwin, John

-1980 The Axial Symbolism of the Early St¯upa: an Exegesis. in: Dallapiccola, Anna Libera (ed.), The St¯upa.
+1980 The Axial Symbolism of the Early Stūpa: an Exegesis. in: Dallapiccola, Anna Libera (ed.), The Stūpa.
 Its religious, historical and architectural significance.

 Wiesbadeṇpp.
 12–38.